-Open to all cultures and backgrounds for ages 18-29.
+Open to everyone over the age of 18 from all cultures and backgrounds.
 Participation is free and no prior art making experience is required.

 The Art of Reconciliation is dedicated to serve and attend the communities located in in the traditional, unceded territories of the Coast Salish peoples including the lək̓ʷəŋən (Songhees) and Xwsepsum (Esquimalt) Nations in the Greater Victoria, the W̱SÁNEĆ Nations (W̱JOȽEȽP [Tsartlip], BOḰEĆEN [Pauquachin], SȾÁUTW̱ [Tsawout], and W̱SIKEM [Tseycum]) and Pune’laxutth’ (Penelekut) out on the Saanich Peninsula and Gulf Islands, and to the west the Sc’ianew (Beecher Bay), T’Sou-ke, Pacheedaht, and MÁLEXEȽ (Malahat) Nations.
 We respectfully acknowledge that we live and learn within these traditional territories.

 The Art of Reconciliation project explores how young adults feel about reconciliation and helps them express those feelings through art.
 Some of that artwork will be created for the general public to interact with and possibly inspire them to reflect on their own feelings about reconciliation as only art can do.

 - $250 honorarium provided for the completion of the program and participation to the documentation (see below);

 - Work with skilled Indigenous and non-Indigenous mentors and facilitators;